Complements of discriminants of real parabolic function singularities. II: The case of singularities

 Theorem \ref{mthmp2} is thus proved for the virtual component with $\mbox{Card} = 1318$.

 {\bf Component with $\mbox{Card}=156$.}

-\begin{lemma} Let $l: \R^3 \to \R$ be an arbitrary linear function of unit norm, whose kernel is tangent to the component of the surface $($\ref{equ6}$)$ that is homeomorphic to the quadratic cone, see Fig.~\ref{sec1} right.
+\begin{lemma} Let $l: \R^3 \to \R$ be an arbitrary non-zero linear function, whose kernel is tangent to the component of the surface $($\ref{equ6}$)$ that is homeomorphic to the quadratic cone, see Fig.~\ref{sec1} $($right$)$.
 The polynomial

 then has a singularity of class $D_5^-$ at the origin in $\R^3$.
 In particular, it has the form